 When I married into a Dutch family, I was suddenly immersed in a few wonderful new holiday food traditions.

 My favorites, bar none, have been the deep-fried foods made at Christmas and New Years.
 Each year, my husband rolls up his sleeves and makes batches and batches of appelflappen and oliebollen (two Dutch-style doughnuts).
-And gatherings with cousins and friends wouldn't be complete without kroketten (or “croquettes” – as they're called just as often), a Dutch version of a breaded sausage roll.
+And gatherings with cousins and friends wouldn't be complete without kroketten (or “croquettes” – as they're called just as often – or bitterballen, when they're made as balls instead of rolls), a Dutch version of a breaded sausage roll.

 So one year, when I was looking forward to croquettes a bit earlier than usual and I had extra Thanksgiving leftovers filling the fridge, I decided to do a bit of experimentation with the kroketten recipe and discovered that not only do croquettes work with Thanksgiving leftovers, they actually work really, really well.